State-based regulations to be aware of when selling your car

 New South Wales

-The rules for selling a car in New South Wales stipulate that it’s the seller’s responsibility to provide a current safety inspection report, or pink slip, if the car is over five years old.
+The rules for selling a car in New South Wales stipulate that it is the seller’s responsibility to provide a current safety inspection report or pink slip if the car is over five years old.
 The seller must also ensure no money is owing on the vehicle, and submit a Notice of Disposal to Transport for NSW.
 The buyer is liable for transferring the vehicle’s registration.

 Victoria

 Victorians should ensure the vehicle they are selling is transferred out of their name from the date of sale.
 The buyer and seller need to sign the transfer of registration form and send it to VicRoads within 14 days of the sale.
-A roadworthy certificate that is less than 30 days old must be provided with the sale of the vehicle.
+A roadworthy certificate that is less than 30 days old is required when selling a registered car privately in Victoria.
+However, selling a car without RWC in Victoria is possible if the vehicle is unregistered or sold to a licensed motor dealer, as dealers handle the inspection and re-registration process themselves.

 Queensland